-- version of the software currently installed. - version of the recorder's operating system - the serial number of the recorder. - Instrument tag recorder name as it appears in the recorder's archive files. - Archive time remaining estimated time remaining before the external archive media becomes full. - CSV filename if 'Archive file format' is set to 'Text format' (see page 90), the name of the archive file for process group 1 is displayed.
-If 'Archive file format' is set to 'Binary format', 'N/A' is displayed. - Operating time length of time for which the recorder has been operational. - IP or MAC Address internet or MAC address assigned to the recorder (display alternates between them) - Options enabled list of enabled software options.
-Blank if no options have been enabled.
+- Software version version of the software currently installed. - System version version of the recorder's operating system - Serial number the serial number of the recorder. - Instrument tag recorder name as it appears in the recorder's archive files. - Archive time remaining estimated time remaining before the external archive media becomes full. - CSV filename if 'Archive file format' is set to 'Text format' (see page 90), the name of the archive file for process group 1 is displayed.
+If 'Archive file format' is set to - Operating time length of time for which the recorder has been operational.